connexcs/docs/docs/creating-conference.md

       The following image illustrates the Conference pop-up with some sample values.

+      ![alt text][conference-popup]

      * Click `Save`.

        ConnexCS Control Panel confirms that it has created a new conference.

        You can see an entry for the new conference on the Conference page.

 5. (Optional) To abort creating the new conference, click `X` located at the top-right corner of the pop-up.

+[conference-popup]: /misc/img/conference-popup.png "conference-popup"